Happy being back to introduce another member of our team: Ankish Gupta, one of our senior software engineers.

 Breakfast pizza or breakfast sandwich?
 Breakfast sandwich

-Logward is a Hamburg & Bangalore based logistics company.
+Logward is a Hamburg & Bangalore based logistics technology company.
 We build software, move containers, and change mindsets.
 If you have any questions or just want to say hi, reach out to firstname.lastname@example.org.
-Or you can visit us at www.logward.com.
+Or you can book time with one of our logistics experts here.